ameliakindall/Borges/README.md

 </div>

 ### Background
-This is an automated test suite for I created using Javascript and Cypress to test [a demo ecommerce site](http://automationpractice.com/index.php).
+This is an automated test suite that I created using Javascript and Cypress to test [a demo ecommerce site](http://automationpractice.com/index.php).
 This is a personal project that I created to demonstrate some of the automated testing work that I've done in my previous roles, and more importantly, so I can continue to experiment and learn more about my favorite automated testing framework!
 Cypress has a desktop application that enables you to run tests, view results, and debug.
 Cypress takes snapshots as the test runs so you're able to go back and see what state the application was in at each step.

 ### Prerequisites
 [You need to install NPM](https://www.npmjs.com/get-npm)